Dutch lunch: Boter eat that boterham

 Kevin Lowe / Expatica

-Kevin Lowe is a Canadian expatriate living in Amsterdam.
+Kevin Lowe is a Candian expatriate who moved to Amsterdam.

 Comment here on the article, or if you have a suggestion to improve this article, please click here.